 - People with intermediate or high risk should have a foot protection programme which includes foot care education, podiatry assessments and appropriate footwear.

 At Footmotion, our podiatrists are very experienced in helping people with diabetes prevent foot complications.
-In fact, Dr Reed has been involved with a number of research teams examining foot complications in diabetes and some of their findings have been presented at conferences and published internationally.
+In fact, Dr Reed has been involved with a number of research teams examining diabetic foot complications and some of their findings have been presented at conferences and published internationally.
 Nerylie Whitecross has over 30 years experience in hospital and private practice clinics specialising in caring for diabetes related foot problems.
-We have developed a Comprehensive Diabetes Foot Protection Programme to help prevent foot problems in diabetes.
+We have developed a Comprehensive Diabetes Foot Protection Programme to help prevent foot problems for sufferers.